jefwagner/pyscad/readme.md

 believe I know how I'm going to lay out the objects, objects, and which methods they will need.
 However, I'm not exactly sure how I'm going to implement all the methods.
-There is one method in particular I am struggling with: How can (a) find and (b) definte for efficient calcuation the curves that result from intersecting two faces?
+There is one method in particular I am struggling with: How can (a) find and (b) define for efficient calculation of the curves that result from intersecting two faces?

 - [x] Parametric curves and surfaces [100% (ish)]